 You can convert the XML output from Cppcheck into a HTML report.
 You'll need Python and the pygments module (http://pygments.org/) for this to work.
 In the Cppcheck source tree there is a folder htmlreport that contains a script that transforms a Cppcheck XML file into HTML output.

 This command generates the help screen:

 '''

 htmlreport/cppcheck-htmlreport -h

-The output screen says:

 '''